-- Section 1 summarizes the objectives and background for the ATWG and the R&D plan. - Section 2 presents a proposed approach for R&D designed to accelerate the development of T&D technologies and their deployment in New York. - Section 3 provides background on recent and ongoing technology R&D in New York within the three high-priority technology areas. - Section 4 presents a high-level R&D road map and plan for the ATWG, focusing on the near term (2022-2023).
+- Section 1 summarizes the objectives and background for the ATWG and the R&D plan. - Section 2 presents a proposed approach for R&D designed to accelerate the development of T&D technologies and their deployment in New York.

 1 Case 20-E-0197, Order on Power Grid Study Recommendations, State of New York Public Service Commission, January 20, 2022.